Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 ## The Ranking

-The ALERT list for 2024 is shown in the graph below.
+The ALERT list for 2025 is shown in the graph below.
 Companies are ranked by value added.
-We also show the position change from previous year (Δ23-24), and the ratio of VA to revenue, which we call Density.
+We also show the position change from previous year (Δ24-25), and the ratio of VA to revenue, which we call density.

 <p align="center">
 <img  src="assets/images/tellusant-americas-largest-enterprises-in-2024.svg" width="550" alt="Tellusant: America's largest enterprises in 2024">